theolivenbaum/resin/README.md

 With Resin's default storage engine you have the option of compressing your data with either QuickLZ or GZip.
 For unstructured data compression leaves a smaller footprint on disk and enables faster writes.

 ## Pluggable storage engine
-The document storage engine is pluggable.
 Implement your own storage engine through the IDocumentStoreWriter, IDocumentStoreReadSessionFactory, IDocumentStoreReadSession and IDocumentStoreDeleteOperation interfaces.

 The contracts for a custom storage engine does not dictate its write model.
 Resin achieves read and write consistency through the use of timestamps and snapshots, its native document storage likewise.
 A custom engine can follow this principle but may also choose other read/write models.